2005 Nicky Rackard Cup final

 The 2005 Nicky Rackard Cup final was a hurling match played at Croke Park on 21 August 2005 to determine the winners of the 2005 Nicky Rackard Cup, the inaugural season of the Nicky Rackard Cup, a tournament organised by the Gaelic Athletic Association for the third tier hurling teams.
 The final was contested by London of Britain and Louth of Leinster, with London winning by 5-8 to 1-5.

-The Nicky Rackard Cup final between London and Louth was a unique occasion as it was the very first championship meeting between the two teams.
+The Nicky Rackard Cup final between London and Louth was the very first championship meeting between the two teams.

 The final was played as a curtain-raiser to the All-Ireland semi-final between Galway and Kilkenny.

-Despite Louth getting the opening two scores of the game, the first of which came from Gerard Smith after only 13 seconds, London soon asserted themselves.
-They shot five wides in the first six minutes before Michael Harding finally put them on the board from a 65.
-In the 14th minute London rocked Louth with two goals in a minute, to surge into a 2-2 to 0-2 lead.
-The first goal came when Barry Shorthall caught Brian Foley's sideline cut before running and finishing unchallenged, and that was followed by a Kevin McMullan tap-in after Louth 'keeper Stephen Smith failed to deal with Jim Ryan's long ball.
-The rest of the half was a somewhat scrappy affair, but Louth at least managed to remain competitive, as London went in at the break leading 2-4 to 0-5.
+While Louth scored the first two points of the game, the first of which came after 13 seconds, London soon recovered and had scored a point from a 65.
+In the 14th minute, London scored two goals within one minute, to take a 2-2 to 0-2 lead.
+At half time, London went in at the break leading by 2-4 to 0-5.

-The first 18 minutes of the second half yielded just one point from Dave Bourke.
-Gerard Smith seemed to throw the game wide open again when he netted a scrappy effort for Louth, but it proved to be a false dawn as London knocked in three goals before the end, from Kevin McMullan, Sean Quinn and Bourke.
+In the second half, London scored several goals, with Louth only obtaining one score (a goal) in the half.
+The final score was London 5-8 to Louth's 1-5.

 By winning the Nicky Rackard Cup final, London became the first team to have won the All-Ireland Senior Hurling Championship and Rackard Cup titles.
 They remain the only winners of both championships.